VirtualVortex/DQN-Atari-AI/README.md

-# COMP_704_Atari_AI COMP704_1_1800868
+# DQN AI playing Asterix Atari game
-This repo contains my COMP704 Machine Learning AI, which is a DQN AI, learning how to play the Atari game Asterix.
+This repo contains my COMP704 Machine Learning AI project, which is a DQN AI, learning how to play the Atari game Asterix.

 **Requirements:**